📓 Blog Post 15 — “The Cult of Faces: When Admiration Becomes Chains” 🪞

 Fame isn’t divine.
 It’s designed. ⚙️

-⚙️ The Assembly Line of Idols
+⚙️ The Assembly Line of Celebrities & Idols

 Celebrities don’t just appear.